SmitSherlock/Simple-Movie-Recommender-System/README.md

 Netflix - A online movie/tv series streaming service uses recommender system to recommend their users what to watch next based on user preferences and overall ratings of different shows. -->

+Download the dataset(https://www.kaggle.com/rounakbanik/the-movies-dataset/data) and unzip it in root directory.